-How earnings and capital income affect the general housing allowance
+Effect of earnings, assets and capital income on the general housing allowance

-The earned and capital income of all members of the household affect the general housing allowance.
-However, the incomes of a person aged under 18 are only taken into account if the underage person applies for housing allowance on their own or together with their spouse/partner.
+The earned and capital income as well as assets of all members of the household affect the general housing allowance.
+However, the incomes and assets of a person aged under 18 are only taken into account if the underage person applies for housing allowance on their own or together with their spouse/partner.

 The general housing allowance is affected by wage income and income paid in addition to the wage, for instance